-As discussed in Note 13 to the financial statements, certain errors occurred in the recognition of accounts receivable, resulting in an understatement of amounts previously reported for accounts receivable for the year ended June 30, 2017, and were discovered by management during the current year.
-Accordingly, amounts for accounts receivable have resulted in a restatement of net position as of July 1, 2017.
+As discussed in Note 13 to the financial statements, certain errors occurred in the recognition of deferred outflows of resources and net OPEB liability, resulting in an overstatement of amounts previously reported for deferred outflows of resources and an understatement of amounts previously reported for net OPEB liability for the year ended June 30, 2018, and were discovered by management during the current year.
+Accordingly, amounts for deferred outflows of resources and net OPEB liability have resulted in a restatement of net position as of July 1, 2018.
 Our opinions are not modified with respect to this matter.